-So this goes guy goes up to the bar, slams his fist down on the counter top and says in a gruff tone “give the strongest shit you got…and make it double!!”.
+So this goes guy goes up to the bar, slams his fist down on the countertop and says in a gruff tone “give me the strongest shit you got…and make it double!!”.
 We’ve all seen this scene played out in movies but have you ever thought “the strongest shit you’ve got” is really a very relative statement and would really depend on where in the world “this bar” is located?
-Every country, state, region or culture has their own favorite “mother of all cures” or most potent¬†alcoholic¬†beverage of choice to drown ones sorrows, bond over, party with, have a meaningless conversation over and then develop a hangover with the next morning.
+Every country, state, region or culture has their own favorite “mother of all cures” or most potent alcoholic drink to drown one’s sorrows, bond over, party with, have a meaningless conversation over and then develop a hangover with the next morning.
 What you get at the local bar or liquor store as the most alcoholic or potent drink poured up for you depends on where you are.

-Here are some of the most potent alcoholic beverages of choice around the globe:
+Here are some of the suggestions for the most potent alcoholic drink options from all around the globe:

-In¬†the¬†world of spirits (not the ghosts and ghouls one) Vodka is regarded as perhaps one of the strongest alcoholic¬†beverages for those looking for something serious.
-In fact if you find yourself in a bar in Russia, Ukraine or Poland, you’ll find Vodka on your table.
-Ask for anything else and you’ll find eyebrows going up.
-If your drinking in this part of the globe, you’re drinking vodka and there will be no two ways about that.
-Surprisingly the purest distilled Vodka with the most mind boggling alcohol content by volume is made in Poland.
-The Spirytus brand Vodka sports a label which says it contains…now brace yourself….95% ABV!!!
-Rumor has it this kind of stuff needs to be handled very carefully and responsibly since the human body doesn’t do very well with these kind of levels.
+Surprisingly, the purest distilled Vodka with the most mind-boggling alcohol content by volume comes from Poland.
+The Spirytus brand Vodka sports a label which says it contains…now brace yourself….
+95% ABV!!!
+Rumor has it that you need to handle this kind of stuff very carefully and responsibly since the human body doesn’t do very well with this kind of levels.
 Risks include going blind (if you drink straight up) and a host of other….side effects.
-It’s almost strange it doesn’t come with a nuclear label or something more¬†befitting.
+It’s almost strange it doesn’t come with a nuclear label or something more befitting.
 It comes in a simple plain bottle but don’t let that fool anyone.

 Care to share something else that should make it to this bar menu of throat scorchers?